Models

-Programs of
+of Care

-Extreme poverty, death, abuse, or cultural traditions sometimes leave a child without the care of a family.
-When these hardships happen, Homes of Love steps in.
+Extreme poverty, death, abuse, or deeply rooted cultural traditions can sometimes leave a child without the care of a family.
+When these hardships happen, Homes of Love steps in because love opens its doors, love preserves families, and love shares the good news.

 In Family Homes, in-country Christian parents receive support to provide for non-biological children's food, clothing, and hygiene needs.
 Family homes re-establish a sense of safety and security for hurting children.